Chart Color Schemes

 Constitution Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified six projects expected to influence the region.
-Notable initiatives include Civic Link Pendle Hill, Pendle Hill Active Transport Link (Stage 2), The Children's Hospital at Westmead Redevelopment, and Fitzwilliam Road and Tucks Road Roundabout Upgrade.
-Relevant projects are listed below.
+Six projects have been identified by AreaSearch as potentially impacting the area.
+These include Civic Link Pendle Hill, Pendle Hill Active Transport Link (Stage 2), The Children's Hospital at Westmead Redevelopment, and Fitzwilliam Road and Tucks Road Roundabout Upgrade.

 Professional plan users can use the search below to filter and access additional projects.